influxdata/docs-v2/content/chronograf/v1.9/guides/create-alert-rules.md

     -  `Relative` - alert if data changes relative to data in a different time range.
     -  `Deadman` - alert if InfluxDB receives no relevant data for a specified time duration.

-3. Select the time series data.
-    - Choose the time series data you want the Chronograf alert rule to use.
+3. Select the time series data to use in the alert rule.
-    - Navigate through databases, measurements, tags, and fields to select all relevant data.
+    Navigate through databases, measurements, tags, and fields to select all relevant data.

 4. Define the rule condition(s).
     - Condition options are determined by the alert type.